Nitrite & nitrate in RAS aquculture are key variables for the control and optimisation of the biofilter to avoid toxic build-up.

-However, sensitive, accurate and rapid analysis of nitrogen-containing nutrients is essential for maintaining healthy aquatic environments.
+However, accurate control to prevent the build-up of nitrite and other potential toxins such as hydrogen sulphide is essential for maintaining healthy aquatic environments.

 - In aquaculture, nitrogen enters the system as protein in the feed.

-- About 20 to 25% of this accumulates in the animal tissues.
+- Depending on the feed conversion efficiency, about 20 to 25% of this accumulates in the animal tissues.
 The remainder is excreted as ammonium and organic nitrogen by fish/aquatic species through their gills or as urine.

 - Other sources of ammonia in the system include decaying organic substances such as dead animals or uneaten food